There’s sand in my hair, between my toes and on my lips as I propel headlong down a long smooth sand dune on Moreton Island.

 The king of dunes is the 285-metre high Mount Tempest, which is the highest stabilised sand dune in the world and surely, a thrill-seekers dream come true.

-About 95% of Moreton Island is national park and getting around requires a four-wheel drive.
-Along with Fraser Island and North Stradbroke Island, Moreton Island is part of a group of sand islands in Queensland.
+About 95% of Moreton Island is a national park and getting around requires a four-wheel drive.

 The most spectacular views are from the Cape Moreton headland at the northern end of the island where the 1857 Cape Moreton lighthouse stands.